 “Career is not a separate box”

-Leisure industries comprise a large part of the economy – you may be able to turn your hobby into work
+Leisure industries comprise a large part of the economy – you may be able to turn your hobby into your work.

 Enthusiasm can lead to success.